LepronlineR/MLAgents-Modern-Tetris/README.md

 ### Why Machine Learning?

-We can first confirm that tetris is a problem that is NP complete, we can easily look at if there is a solution for a piece in some kind of board.
-However, we intend to maximize the amount of scores that we can achieve, this means that there are multiple combinations that require many different pieces in some kind of order to achieve that.
+We can first confirm that tetris is a problem that is NP complete.
+We can easily look at if there is a solution for a piece in some kind of board state.
+This board state can be new or even contain many different stacked pieces.
+However, if we intend to maximize the amount of scores that we can achieve, this means that there are multiple combinations that require many different pieces in some kind of order to achieve that.

 We can prove that this problem is NP-hard by reducing it from another problem: 3-Partition.
-The proof is given under the resources [1].
-With this proof we know that the game is deterministic.
+The proof is given under the resources [1] and I will not extensively delve into why.
+Nonetheless, with this proof we know that the game is deterministic.
 However, still with many variables to consider, as well as the many possibilities to play the game, a large state space, and what problems we could solve before moving onto larger ones.
 With that many considerations, we can look to reinforcement learning in order to solve this problem.

 Note that this project is really hard to work on in Colab or Jupyter notebook due to the fact that it has a limited runtime, whereas hard RL problems need a lot of time to train.